Jesse-V/OnioNS-server/README.md

 > 3. **./buildServer.sh**

 I have included build scripts for Clang if you, as I do, prefer that compiler.
 Please let me know if you encounter any issues, I can update these instructions so that it's easier for everyone going forward.

+If you are on an older system such as Debian Wheezy or Ubuntu Precise, note that my code is written in C++11, so you may have to update GCC or change "--std=c++11" to --std=c++0x" in src/CMakeLists.txt before compiling.

 ### Usage